 All members of the student union can apply to become members of the Executive Board.
 The Executive Board implements the decisions made by the Council of Representatives and manages daily operations of the student union, such as advocacy work and the creation of community.
 More information about the Executive Board here.

-The highest decision-making organ of the student union, the Council of Representatives, is elected every two years in elections where all members of the student union are eligible to vote.
+The highest decision-making body of the student union, the Council of Representatives, is elected every two years in elections where all members of the student union are eligible to vote.
 By voting in the elections, you will influence what the student union does.
 More information about what the council does here.

 The council elects the Administrative Committee, the Committee for Financial Affairs and the Honorary Committee yearly.
 The duties of the committees are to act as advisory bodies and to gather experts with different profiles together.
 More information about the committees here.